 Local speed limits

-Local authorities can set their own limits to allow for specific local needs.
-For instance, 20mph zones are increasingly being applied in built up areas and around schools.
+Local authorities can set their limits to allow for specific local needs.
+For instance, 20 mph zones are increasingly being applied in built-up areas and around schools.

 The penalties for speeding

-If you get caught for speeding, either on a speed camera or by the police, the minimum punishment will be a £100 fine and 3 penalty points added to your licence.
+If you get caught for speeding, either on a speed camera or by the police, the minimum punishment will be a £100 fine and three penalty points added to your licence.

 Speed awareness course